dbrennand/home-ops/docs/ansible/minecraft.md

 # :material-minecraft: Minecraft

-!!! note "Decommissioned"
+!!! note

-    The Minecraft servers have been decommissioned.
-This page has been kept for reference.
+    This page has been archived and kept for reference.

-The Minecraft [playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/minecraft-playbook.yml) is used to deploy Minecraft servers on Ubuntu Server 22.04 LTS in my Homelab.
+The Minecraft [playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/playbook-minecraft.yml) is used to deploy Minecraft servers on Ubuntu Server 22.04 LTS in my Homelab.

 ## :simple-ansible: Ansible Playbook